This Easter Bunny Wreath is the perfect DIY Easter wreath - The flowers are just what your Spring Door Hanger needs.

 How to Attach Flowers to a Wreath?

 It all depends on what flowers you are using and what your wreath or door hang looks like.
 For traditional circular wreaths, there are many ways to attach flowers to them.
 Using floral wire, the wire stem, and floral tape like we used in this DIY floral crown.

-You can certainly attach the flowers to this wreath using similar methods, I think the fact that its a lighter plastic makes it easier to use flowers that come on wire like these sweet daisies.
+You can certainly attach the flowers to this wreath using similar methods, I think the fact that it's a lighter plastic makes it easier to use flowers that come on wire-like these sweet daisies.

 There are just a few simple supplies needed for this super pretty floral Easter bunny wreath.
-Simply attach the flowers along the outsides of the bunny ears and twist in place.
+Simply attach the flowers along the outsides of the bunny ears and twist them in place.
 I have a big puffy heart for the ombre flowers.
 You can see from this ombre bunny, that ombre is my jam.
 I love the idea of an ombre rainbow flower bunny.

 One tip I would suggest as you work your way down the bunny, twist the floral wire to the outside nodules will keep the flowers in place and not spin around the middle of the wreath.

 Now that you are ready to make your Easter Bunny Wreath, here are a few questions you might have.

 This Easter bunny wreath is pretty inexpensive to make.
 In case you cannot find this bunny form, then head to your local dollar store and grab a wreath form and some artificial flowers.
 You can create a similar wreath for just a few dollars.